Castle Hill metro station

 Castle Hill railway station is an underground Sydney Metro station in Castle Hill, New South Wales, Australia.
-The station, located opposite the Castle Towers shopping centre, was built as part of the Sydney Metro Northwest project, to serve Metro North West & Bankstown Line train services to Rouse Hill and Chatswood.
-The station is planned to eventually serve trains to the Sydney central business district and Bankstown as part of the government's 20-year Sydney's Rail Future strategy.
+The station, located opposite the Castle Towers shopping centre, was built as part of the Sydney Metro Northwest project, to serve Metro North West & Bankstown Line train services to Tallawong, Chatswood and the Sydney central business district.
+The station is soon to serve Bankstown as part of the government's 20-year Sydney's Rail Future strategy.